pcmv-dev/SBCloud/README.md

 Use these scripts to help you upload from your VPS.
 The idea is to setup Docker,Portainer, and NZBget/ruTorrent to download your media and then have Rclone upload it to your GoogleDrive to be able to watch from your Plex/Emby Server.
 Why might you want this? well check out the pros and cons below.

 ### Pros
-- You have slow download/upload, so you use your VPS that has fast Gigabit speeds
+- Fast Gigabit speeds (Depends on VPS Provider)
+- Increased Bandwidth (Depends on VPS Provider)
+- Save Bandwidth
-- Bandwidth is freed up on your end
+- Build up your Media Library
-- You can upload media, quicker
+- A seedbox

 ### Cons
 - Extra cost, to pay for a VPS
 - Working with a terminal
-- You can only download files that are smaller than your VPS storage
+- Limited storage
+- Low powered machine (Depends on VPS Provider)

 # Setup
-- I have only tested scripts on <strong>Debian 9/10</strong> and <strong>Ubuntu 18.04<strong>
+- I have only tested scripts on **Debian 9/10** and **Ubuntu 18.04**

 > Install git and curl
 ```